Marine life of Malapascua

 Striped eel catfish

 This interesting reef fish can reach a maximum length of 32cm.
 They are dark brown and have white stripes all the way from their whiskered catfish.
 Like head to the end of their eel-like tail.
-Juveniles are often seen in tight schools of about 100 fish darting in and about the reef as if they were one organism.
+Juveniles are often seen in tight schools of about 100 fish.
+In addition they dart in and about the reef as if they were one organism.
 Adults are more often solitary or in small groups.
 The dorsal and pectoral fins contain highly venomous spines.

 This elongate fish is also known as the trumpetfish.
 Related to seahorses and pipe fish this fish can reach up to 1m in length.
-They are often seen on the reef hovering low in the water column, hunting small fish.
+You can often see thm on the reef hovering low in the water column, hunting small fish.

 The shrimp fish are named because of similar appearance to shrimp.
 They are flattened from side to side and semi transparent.
-These interesting fish are easily distinguished by the manner in which they swim.
+Most importantly, these interesting fish are easily distinguished by the manner in which they swim.
 They swim completely vertical with their heads pointed downward.
-They are often seen in small groups swimming synchronously in this awkward fashion.
+Shrimp fish are often seen in small groups swimming synchronously in this awkward fashion.
 While it might seem very un-fish like, their vertical orientation is a unique adaptation for hiding among sea urchin spines and sea grass.

 Seamoths are a family of fish notable for their flattened body and large wing-like pectoral fins.
 They are highly camouflaged to match the bottom.
 They use their large fins to “walk” along the bottom.
 Specialized mouthparts allow this benthic fish to suck up prey such as worms and small invertebrates from their burrows.